awtulloch/gtypist-single-space-english-qwerty/demo.typ

  :
  :The Y command will go to the label on its line if the result of the most :recent Q was 'Y'.
 The N command does the same thing for 'N'.
-K binds :a function key to a label (deprecated in favor of M:)
+K binds :a function key to a label (deprecated in favour of M:)
  :
  :Here's an example.
 As you can see, it can be clumsy, but mostly we
  :don't need anything as intricate: